MachinisteWeb/node-atlas/README.en.md

-### Generate URLs dynamically ###
+### Dynamic URLs ###

 #### Relative paths in absolute ####

-It is possible that the paths created from your url to be interpreted as subfolders that have actually no real existence.
+It is possible that the paths created from your URL to be interpreted as subfolders that have actually no real existence.
 This has the effect the address `media/images/example.jpg` initially accessible from template displayed to address **http://localhost** impossible to reach when the template is displayed to address **http://localhost/sub-directory/** (because the path should be `../media/images/example.jpg`).

 To no longer have to worry about access to resources regardless of the URL that is requested, simply turn on all the URLs such as: